Health of Pope John Paul II

-However, after over twenty-five years on the papal throne, two assassination attempts (one of which resulted in severe physical injury to the Pope), and a number of cancer scares, John Paul's physical health declined.
+However, after over 25 years on the papal throne, two assassination attempts (one of which resulted in severe physical injury to the pope), and a number of cancer scares, John Paul's physical health declined.

 1981 assassination attempt

-The 1981 assassination attempt was costlier to his overall health than was generally known by the public at the time.
-Rushed to the Agostino Gemelli University Polyclinic to undergo emergency surgery, he experienced profound bleeding leading to a dangerous fall in blood pressure and to cardiac arrest, which was however successfully defibrillated.
+The 1981 assassination attempt of Pope John Paul II had a significant impact on his health, the extent to which was unknown by the general public at the time.
+Rushed to the Agostino Gemelli University Polyclinic to undergo emergency surgery, the pope experienced profound bleeding leading to a dangerous fall in blood pressure and to cardiac arrest, which was successfully defibrillated.
 He received the Anointing of the Sick (formerly known as "Last Rites").
-Despite difficulties with extensive blood transfusions, which are speculated to have transmitted cytomegalovirus (CMV) infection, surgery was eventually successful.
+Despite difficulties with extensive blood transfusions, which are speculated to have transmitted a cytomegalovirus (CMV) infection, the surgery was eventually successful.
 The bullet had passed completely through the body, puncturing the intestines and necessitating a colostomy.
-Seven weeks later, discussions were held about reversing the colostomy and eight of nine doctors voted against it, arguing the Pope was still too weak from the CMV infection.
-Saying "I don't want to continue half dead and half alive", the Pope effectively overruled his physicians and the reversal was done successfully on August 5, 1981.
+Seven weeks later, discussions were held about reversing the colostomy and eight of nine doctors voted against it, arguing the pope was still too weak from the CMV infection.
+Saying "I don't want to continue half dead and half alive", the pope effectively overruled his physicians and the reversal was done successfully on August 5, 1981.
+The operation was performed by Francesco Crucitti, the personal surgeon of the Pope.
+He also lead the team of surgeons that performed surgery on the Pope on the day of the assassination attempt.